Keeping Women Safe in their Homes

 Quick escape

-Keeping Women Safe in their Homes (KWSITH) is a key initiative of the Fourth Action Plan of the National Plan to Reduce Violence against Women and their Children 2010-2022.
+Keeping Women Safe in their Homes (KWSITH) is a key initiative of the National Plan to End Violence against Women and Children 2022-2032.

-The Australian Government funds state and territory governments and select providers to deliver services to improve the safety of women and their children who have experienced family and domestic violence.
-Since 2015-16, the Australian Government has committed $34.6 million for KWSITH.
+The Australian Government funds state and territory governments, and select providers, to deliver services to improve the safety of women and their children who have experienced family and domestic violence.
+Since 2015-16, the Government has committed $76.57 million for KWSITH.

 The KWSITH initiative helps women and their children who have experienced family and domestic violence to remain in their homes or a home of their choosing, when it is safe and appropriate to do so.
 This means women and children can continue to have access to their usual support networks, such as workplaces and schools.